ahwillia/tensor-demo/matlab/README.md

 $  git clone https://github.com/ahwillia/tensor-demo.git
 ```

-Open MATLAB and navigate the folder containing this code and run the script `cp_neuron_demo` to generate some synthetic data and fit a third-order CP decomposition.
+Open MATLAB and navigate the folder containing this code and run the script `cp_demo` to generate some synthetic data and fit a third-order CP decomposition.

 You can play with various parameters/settings on the synthetic data.
 As long as noise is low enough, the CP decomposition (fit by alternating least-squares, as reviewed in [Kolda & Bader](http://www.sandia.gov/~tgkolda/pubs/pubfiles/TensorReview.pdf)) should do a pretty good job of estimating the true latent factors: